AUC Names this Year’s Community Commitment Grant Recipients

 American University of the Caribbean School of Medicine today announced the 2019 recipients of their Community Commitment Grant Program.
 The grants, which are provided through the support of Adtalem Global Education, were awarded to 11 Sint Maarten non-profit organizations with proven records of success building capacity for—and addressing the needs of—their local communities.

 The grants were awarded during a small morning reception at AUC’s campus.
 Dr. Heidi Chumley, Executive Dean, and Dr. Pedro Delgado, Senior Associate Dean for Sint Maarten, presented each organization with a certificate and thanked those in attendance for their leadership and advocacy.

 “We are pleased to continue our support for these valuable organizations, who, in addition to serving the people of Sint Maarten, also contribute to the education of aspiring physicians through their partnerships with AUC,” said Dr. Chumley.
 “At AUC, we believe a key skill for any physician is the ability to engage the community as a partner, and we are proud of the experiences that shape our students, which are made possible because of our community partnerships.”

-Each organization will use the Community Commitment Grant to advance programs and activities that achieve their mission and goals, including:
+Each organization will use the Community Commitment Grant to advance programs and activities that achieve its mission and goals, including

 - Artcraft Café Foundation/The Waste Factory will purchase a 3D printer that will be used to create molds for recyclable souvenirs.
 These souvenirs will be made from local waste (e.g., plastics and bottles) and created by youth, elderly, and disabled volunteers.